If you’ve recently watched any ﬁnancial news, you’ll have been reminded of the volatility of the stock market and the potential of wild market swings.

 We offer investors proven turn-key agricultural investments that will diversify, internationalize and protect their retirement plans while increasing their savings.

-You can own part of an orange plantation (starting from $18,500) or own a vegetable greenhouse (starting from $160,000) in Paraguay.
+You can own part of an orange plantation (starting from $18,500) or own a vegetable greenhouse in Paraguay.
 These passive investment opportunities have the following benefits:

 As a U.S. citizen, these are the 3 main methods to diversify and protect your IRA retirement plan with our agricultural real estate investments in Paraguay: